Soddo Gurage people: Oromo migrations/invasions and impact

-Sources list that the locals of Aymellel aided and fought in the armies of the Christian Kingdom in fighting against the invasion of Ahmad ibn Ibrahim al-Ghazi during the Ethiopian-Adal war in the 16th century and were subsequently attacked and ransacked; Midre Kebd Abo, most notably, was burned and its treasures were looted by Islamic forces.
-After the Imam's death in 1541 and the Christian Ethiopian state's narrow victory over them however, in the mid-16th century, the Gurage, like much of the rest of the inhabitants of southern Ethiopia found themselves victims of long-standing invasions, once more, this time from the Oromo.
-The Oromo migrations, which started somewhere from the south-eastern peripheries of the country near the Kenyan border, began a series of expansions and incursions north-wards which would profoundly and permanently affect the demographics of central, western, and southern Ethiopia today.
+Oral and written sources list that the locals of Aymellel aided and fought in the armies of the Christian Kingdom in fighting against the invasion of Ahmad ibn Ibrahim al-Ghazi during the Ethiopian-Adal war in the 16th century and were subsequently attacked and ransacked; Midre Kebd Abo, most notably, was burned, and its treasures were looted by Islamic forces.
+After the Imam's death in 1541 and the Christian Ethiopian state's narrow victory over them however, in the mid-16th century, the Gurage, like much of the rest of the inhabitants of southern Ethiopia, found themselves victims of long-standing invasions, once more, this time from the Oromo.
+The Oromo migrations, which started somewhere from the south-eastern peripheries of the country near the Kenyan border, began a series of expansions and incursions northwards which would profoundly and permanently affect the demographics of central, western, and southern Ethiopia today.
 The Gurage, Amhara, Hadiya, and Sidama were the most successful groups to resist the newcomers.
-The geographic location of the Kistane, however, left them more susceptible to Oromo raids and incursions in contrast to their fellow Gurages, and were not only separated from the mainland but were encircled and forced to endure centuries of aggressions and conflicts with them, as well as to a lesser extent, the Mareqo and Qabena.
+The Chronicle of Emperor Susenyos mentions that the Macca Oromo, expanding their way to the Blue Nile basin, were defeated by Gurages and Hadiyas.
+The geographic location of the Kistane, however, left them more susceptible to Oromo raids and incursions in contrast to their fellow Gurages, and they were not only separated from the mainland but were encircled and forced to endure centuries of aggressions and conflicts with them, as well as to a lesser extent, the Mareqo and Qabena.
 From the 17th to 19th centuries, they were successful in repulsing and defeating the Oromo, winning many series of battles, although they conceded much of the land in the north.
 Most of the battles were fought against the Abado, Malima, and Jida clans of the Tulama Oromo, known as the Seden Sodo.
 Many local heroes, known as Gotas such as Gacho Zage and Yadutu Dugda of Wacho, Bene Dutu of Aratge, Dama Roge of Damu, and many others continue to be hailed and oral stories of their bravery in battle are recited by elders.
 However, a reversal of fortune for them came around the early 19th century, and the Seden Sodo began enlisting the aid of neighboring Oromo tribes of Jile, Becho, Gimbitchu, and Liben.
 With their new allies, they became more successful in infiltrating most of the Kistane mainland, with the exception of Wogeram.

 “The Galla first broke into Aymallal territory through Ambare Wargo in Nuranna.
 Then other Aymallal areas, like Gayat, Gareno, Endabuya, and Amawte, were invaded and sacked.
 The main Galla tribes that invaded Aymallal were the Abado and Malima from the north, both members of the Tulama branch of the Galla, the Geto, and the Dula.
 Amawte is said to have been invaded by the Abado, Wacho by the Geto, and Aratge by the Dula.
 Another, less known, tribe, the Jidda, invaded Gareno.
 Of these tribes, the one most feared was the Abado, with whom the Aymallal had most of their battles."